toomanycats/XY_table/README.txt

-This Python module is for controlling an HP8510C vector network analyzer with a Debian system.
+This Python repository  is for controlling an experiment using an XY table powered by two MDrive23 stepper motors, and an HP8510C vector network analyzer.
+All control is done with Ubuntu 10.04.
+I use the linux-gpib module found on sourceforge and pySerial for the motor control, also found on sourceforge.com

-I'm currently using it with Ubuntu 10.04 and the kernel version appears to make a difference.
+The kernel version appears to make a difference.
 Kernel 2.6.xx works, but upgrading to 3.x caused a failure.
+I'll eventually get around to documenting these details more thoroughly.

-I use a National Instruments GPIB interface card and the linux-gpib libary from sourceforge.org.
+I use a National Instruments GPIB PCI interface card.

 There's a thread on ubuntuforums.org that I started when getting this setup for the first time and the install instructions for the linux-gpib module are there.

-The module I'm providing, vna_tools.py, contains onw class object with methods for controlling the VNA.

-It's not a stand alone module for general yet...but I'd like it to become that.
-For now, it's a somewhat generalized set of tools that fits the lab's needs.

-It should certainly serve as a good jumping off point for anyone learning gpib and python for the first time.

 Cheers,
 dpc